What is Executive Coaching?

 The coach enables the coachee to devise a plan of action in which the accountability and ownership of change rest with the coachee.
 The way to achieve this and the desired outcome is decided by the coachee.
 This is the basic process of coaching irrespective of the context of coaching.

 Everyone needs a sounding board, someone to share their worst fears and innermost feelings so who better than a coach? – a neutral party who is willing to listen without being judgmental!
-There are many types of coaching areas that are available – Life Coaching, Career Coaching, Business coaching, Graphic coaching, NLP coaching, Cross-cultural coaching, all catering to the different needs of individuals.
+There are many types of coaching areas that are available – Life Coaching, Career Coaching, Business Coaching, Graphic coaching, NLP coaching, and Cross-cultural coaching, all catering to the different needs of individuals.

 Coaching when applied to people who work in corporations and where the coaching context is about their role and their job, it becomes Executive Coaching.
 It is a powerful way to equip leaders to meet the organization’s current and future challenges.
-While the coaching areas encompass transition to leadership role, succession planning process, enhancing current performance, team management, building capabilities for future roles, etc. coaching invariably transforms the person who dons the corporate mantle.
-It touches the person behind the role and affects their motivations, their values and what really matters to them.
+While the coaching areas encompass transition to a leadership role, succession planning process, enhancing current performance, team management, building capabilities for future roles, etc. coaching invariably transforms the person who dons the corporate mantle.
+It touches the person behind the role and affects their motivations, their values, and what really matters to them.
 Therefore, Executive Coaching is both for outer transformation and inner transformation.

-I would like to share a case study where Vivek Yatnalkar, an Executive coach from COACHMANTRATM helped a coachee manage pressure at work.
+I would like to share a case study where Vivek Yatnalkar, an Executive Coach from COACHMANTRATM helped a coachee manage pressure at work.
 Let’s read how he did it!